Changes in PCI DSS v3

 The new version of the PCI DSS emphasizes that security controls implemented for compliance should be part of the organization’s business-as usual security strategy.
 This enables organizations to maintain compliance on an ongoing basis.
 To deliver business-as-usual security processes, Venafi provides fully automated key and certificate protection for end-to end provisioning of complex, load-balanced encryption environments.
 This automation eliminates the vulnerabilities that can arise from error-prone manual processes, rapidly scales new encryption-dependent applications, and provides automatic remediation so that errors, oversights, and attacks do not become breaches.

 Accomplishing Successful PCI DSS v3 Audits

-The PCI DSS is meant to serve as a minimum security standard.
+The PCI DSS is meant to serve as a minimum-security standard.
 A company’s security program should meet and exceed the PCI DSS requirements, achieving compliance as a by-product of implementation.
-If organizations are not meeting the PCI DSS requirements, not only are they not compliant, they are not secure—providing opportunities for cybercriminals.
+If organizations are not meeting the PCI DSS requirements, not only are they not compliant, but they are also not secure—providing opportunities for cybercriminals.